 This singular question in four parts has been asked by the youngest child present at the Passover Seder since the Passover observations began.
 The child is speaking for all children, seeking to know the history of the Jewish people and the importance of Passover.
 The adults take turns answering the questions, bringing the history of the Exodus and God’s saving grace to life.

-Continue reading “Why Is This Night Different From All Other Nights?”Tag: Roast Chicken Supper
+Continue reading “Why Is This Night Different From All Other Nights?”An Amazing Roast Chicken Sunday Supper

 Can you believe it?
 Tomorrow is Halloween, and then we bid adieu to October.
 Time seems to be passing far too quickly.